 A portion of our investment portfolio is allocated to other classes of investments including equity securities and interests in alternative investment vehicles such as catastrophe bonds, private equity investments, senior secured bank loan funds and hedge funds.
 These other classes of investments are recorded on our consolidated balance sheet at fair value, which is generally established on the basis of the valuation criteria set forth in the governing documents of such investment vehicles.
 Such valuations may differ significantly from the values that would have been used had ready markets existed for the shares, partnership interests, notes or other securities representing interests in the relevant investment vehicles.
 We cannot assure you that, if we were forced to sell these assets, we would be able to sell them for the prices at which we have recorded them, and we might be forced to sell them at significantly lower prices.
 Furthermore, our interests in many of the investment classes described above are subject to restrictions on redemptions and sales which limit our ability to liquidate these investments in the short term.
 These classes of investments expose us to market risks including interest rate risk, foreign currency risk, equity price risk and credit risk.
-The performance of these classes of investments is also dependent on the individual investment managers will fail to follow our investment quidelines.
+The performance of these classes of investments is also dependent on the individual investment managers and the investment strategies.
+It is possible that the investment managers will leave and/or the investment strategies will become ineffective or that such managers will fail to follow our investment guidelines.
 Any of the foregoing could result in a material adverse change to our investment performance, and accordingly, adversely affect our financial results.